trickv/cli-snmp-routerswitch-utils/README.md

    this probably already exists...
  * check_apc_ups_power: check for power outage (longer than 30 seconds) - to be pager-worthy
  * check_ip_sla: check that a configured IP SLA is not failing (to detect ISP outages)

+=== MIBs to research ===

+* Review CISCO-NTP-MIB (http://tools.cisco.com/Support/SNMP/do/BrowseMIB.do?local=en&step=2&mibName=CISCO-NTP-MIB) - clock is at CISCO-NTP-MIB::cntpSysClock
+ * I wonder if there's something generic that will work on other platforms...
+* Review CISCO-HSRP-MIB (http://tools.cisco.com/Support/SNMP/do/BrowseOID.do?local=en&translate=Translate&objectInput=ciscoHsrpMIB#oidContent) - could be fun